Fgc17/dotsafe/docs/thoughts.md

 That surprised me a little, so I asked myself: is everyone handling environments this same bad-but-working way?
 I’d say the vast majority of programmers are.

 And you may ask, “Why is it bad?”
-Well, managing two sources of truth is bad.
+Well, managing multiple sources of truth is bad.
 You change one thing in one place, and it breaks in another.
-So you have to manually keep two things always in sync.
+So you have to manually keep multiple things always in sync.

+I couldn't find a good name to this "multiple sources of truth problem", so let's call it the **multus problem**.

+One of the most famous examples of the multus problem arises when developing full-stack applications.
+Every good developer has, at some point, asked themselves: "How do I sync my backend and frontend types?"
+In an effort to address this issue, some have turned to GraphQL, others to tRPC, and still others to OpenAPI SDK generation.
+Anyways, let's keep with the env stuff.

 The last time I checked typesafe environment packages was a long time ago before this situation, so I quickly looked again to see if things had changed.
 To my surprise, there still weren’t many solutions to this problem.